Republic Pictures: Serials and Television series

-Serials

-Republic Corporations
+As Republic Corporation

 On July 1, 1958, Victor M. Carter, a Los Angeles businessman and turnaround specialist, acquired controlling interest in the company for nearly $6 million, becoming its president.
 He turned Republic into a diversified business that included plastics and appliances in addition to its film and studio rentals and Consolidated Film Industries, renaming the company Republic Corporations.
-Having used the studio for series production for years, Republic began leasing its backlot to other firms, including CBS, in 1963.
-In 1967, Republic's studio was purchased outright by CBS and, having more than quadrupled the stock price for shareholders, Carter sold his controlling interest.
+In 1963, having used the studio for series production for years, Republic began leasing its backlot to other firms, including CBS.
+In February 1967, Republic's studio was purchased outright by CBS and, having more than quadrupled the stock price for shareholders, Carter sold his controlling interest.
 Other than producing a 1966 package of 26 Century 66 100-minute made-for-TV movies edited from some of the studio's serials to cash in on the popularity of the Batman television series, Republic Pictures' role in Hollywood ended with the sale of the studio lot.
 Republic sold its library of films to National Telefilm Associates (NTA).

+Non-entertainment acquisitions included Mansbach Metal Company and Kentucky Electric Steel Company, both acquired in September 1968.
+Republic reported a $13 million loss for the year ending October 1970, and a $43 million loss for the year ended July 1971.
+The company promoted Sanford Sigoloff, who would later earn a reputation as a turnaround expert, to lead as President.

 Today, the studio lot is known as CBS Studio Center.
 In 2006, it became home to the network's Los Angeles stations KCBS-TV and KCAL-TV.
 In 2008, the CBS network relocated from its Hollywood Television City operations to the Radford lot, and its executives are based from the site.